ximpelinteractivemedia/ximpel/README.md

         * In the command prompt change directory to the "build" directory and execute: `npm install`
         * Then execute: `grunt --force`

-3. After building XIMPEL a deploy directory has been created in the repository root folder.
+3. That should have built XIMPEL.
+After building XIMPEL a deploy directory has been created in the repository root folder.
 In this deploy directory there is a "ximpel" directory which contains our XIMPEL build.

 4. Open the index.htm in the documentation folder.
 Then follow the getting_started guide of the documentation.